-The beautiful, historical Bristol Museum and Art Gallery and Royal West of England Academy sit comfortably alongside modern museums and dynamic art spaces like Arnolfini, Spike Island and Watershed, all of which offer exciting alternative event spaces.
-Alternatively, take a look at the city’s live music venues, including Colston Hall, currently celebrating its 150th birthday, and Grade II-listed concert hall St George’s Bristol.
+Beautiful Victorian galleries, Bristol Museum and Art Gallery and Royal West of England Academy, sit comfortably alongside modern museums and dynamic art spaces, including Arnolfini, Spike Island and Watershed, an arthouse cinema, to offer exciting alternative event spaces.
+You’ll find even more among the city’s live music venues such as Colston Hall, currently celebrating its 150th birthday, and Grade II-listed concert hall St George’s Bristol.

-Bristol is also home to multi-award-winning Aardman Animations, creators of Morph, Shaun the Sheep and Wallace and Gromit.
-They run creative awaydays where attendees can learn to make models from the experts.
+Bristol is also home to multi-award-winning Aardman Animations, creators of Morph, Shaun the Sheep and Wallace & Gromit – they run creative away days where attendees can learn to make models from the experts.
 Banksy and Upfest, Europe’s largest street art and graffiti festival, have also ensured the city is increasingly recognised internationally for its street art.
 The city’s streets offer an incredible outdoor gallery with expert guided walks, plus the opportunity to create your own masterpiece in group workshops.

 Number of results: